Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Friends with benefits are friendships where sex is added to the relationship.
-While some of the best romances arise from friendships, friends with benefits tries to maintain an emotional distance even as they add physical closeness.
+While some of the best romances arise from friendships, friends with benefits relationships attempt to maintain emotional distance while adding physical intimacy.

-In short, if you want a romantic relationship, do look at your current male friends as potential partners.
-But don’t add casual sex and expect a long term relationship to arise from a friends with benefits scenario.
-You’ll only get the long term relationship if that’s the expectation at the start – including sexual relations.
+In short, if you want a romantic relationship, you can look at your current friends as potential partners.
+But don’t add casual sex and expect a long-term relationship to arise from a friends-with-benefits scenario.
+You’ll only get a long-term relationship if that’s the expectation at the start – including sexual relations.

 © 2017 Tamara Wilhite